 This was my first overland trip which succeeded in actually crossing a few African borders – and it proved to be as eventful as my first Sahara ride on the XT500 (and the Benele quickie which followed).
 On the way I learned many must-do-next-times as well as several more never-do-agains, all useful material for my Desert Biking guide published a few years later and which evolved into the current AM Handbook.

-A few weeks later, with many more adventures and worthwhile lessons under my belt, I shipped my partly burned Tenere out of Dakar and flew on to Spain to catch up with it.
+A few weeks later, with many more adventures and worthwhile lessons under my belt, I shipped my charred Tenere out of Dakar and flew on to Spain to catch up with it.

 A good early-Tenere page.

-The next Tenere was the IVJ model (left and above) with kick and electric start, firmer suspension and the air filter positioned rally-style under the back of the tank.
+The next Tenere was the 1VJ model (left and above) with kick and electric start, firmer suspension and the air filter positioned, rally-style, under the back of the tank.
 But costs were cut elsewhere, it supposedly had over-heating problems and it just didn’t seem as durable as the original kickers.
 Mine sounded pretty clapped-out by the time I returned from a 3000-mile Sahara trip.

-I never owned one, but the classic twin-lamp 3AJ Teneres (left), was said to be a better machine, even if it had by now gained some 25kg.
-There was said to be a 5th gear problem common to other 600 Teneres, but only if you rode them very hard.
+I never owned one, but the classic twin-lamp 3AJ Teneres (above and left), was said to be a better machine, even if it had by now gained some 25kg.
+There was said to be a 5th gear problem common to other 600 Teneres, but only if you rode them very hard and lugged the motor.

-The 5-valve XTZ660 Tenere from the 1990s (below left) still looked great but by now had gained even more weight.
+The 5-valve XTZ660 Tenere from the 1990s (left) still looked great but by now had gained even more weight and lost some cred.
 On top of that, poor electrics and other flaws managed to lose the Ténéré mojo in the face of KTM’s dirt-focussed 640 Adventure (right).